FactomProject/FactomDocs/factomFullInstall.md

 These directions were prepared on ubuntu 14.04.
 Variations have been reported to work on windows, but no guarantees.

-Install the go language
+#### Install the go language

+It is best to follow the directions here to install golang for for your platform.  http://golang.org/doc/install

+Examples for ubuntu are included here for expediency.

+##### Install go
 ```
 sudo apt-get install golang git mercurial
 ```

+##### Setup gopath
-open the file `~/.profile` and add these lines to the bottom.  if they are not exact, then your ubuntu may not be bootable.
+Open the file `~/.profile` and add these lines to the bottom.
+If they are not exact, then your ubuntu may not be bootable.

 ```
 export GOPATH=$HOME/go
 export PATH=$PATH:$GOPATH/bin
 ```

-**logout and login**.  this is the most straighforward way to run/test these changes.
+**logout and login**.
+This is the most straightforward way to run/test these changes.

 # Install BTC Suite